The Philadelphia Girls Choir conducts auditions as space becomes available.

 The Philadelphia Girls Choir performs a capstone concert at the end of each semester.
 Throughout the season, we frequently sing at high-level engagements locally and regionally throughout the season.
-In addition, each summer, a group of girls from Cantata and Concerto embarks on an international tour for two weeks.
-On our 2020 tour, we are visiting Iceland and the Baltic States.
+In addition, each summer, a group of singers from Cantata and Concerto embarks on an international tour for two weeks.
+On our 2022 tour, we are visiting the United Kingdom.

 Anything else I should know?

 Amidst all this learning and performing, there’s still time for fun!
-Field trips and museum visits round out the girls’ experience by linking music to the art, architecture, and history of its time.
-The girls gain a deeper understanding of what they are singing and its cultural relevance.
+Field trips and museum visits round out the singers’ experience by linking music to the art, architecture, and history of its time.
+The singers gain a deeper understanding of what they are singing and its cultural relevance.

 If you have any other questions, feel free to email us at email@example.com.

-Philadelphia Girls Choir is a fun and educational choral experience for girls and young women in the Greater Philadelphia Area.
+Philadelphia Girls Choir is a fun and educational choral experience for young singers in the Greater Philadelphia Area.
 PGC provides a comprehensive music education based upon the renowned Kodály Method.
 Nathan Wadley, music director of Philadelphia Girls Choir, teaches through the study of folk music and classical works.
-Divided into four distinct groups, Philadelphia Girls Choir provides the best fit for any girl who participates.
+Divided into four distinct groups, Philadelphia Girls Choir provides the best fit for anyone who participates.

 Our training group, Motif, works on the fundamentals of reading music and vocal technique.
 They have an annual recital in January, then join the rest of the choirs in the Spring Concert.